whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/Take Sacred Responsibility 1 - Cultivate Deep Awareness.md

 The more I practiced, the more deeply I could see.
 For example, when black Americans complain about police brutality, it shows me where my society isn't as healthy or fair as it seems in my experience.
 When children complain about being forced to sit through boring classes at school, they show me where adults can behave hurtfully without knowing it.
 I started treating everyone around me like an extension of me, whether men or women or children or nonhumans.
 I paid attention to what other people observed or how they behaved and let it show me things I couldn't see by myself.
 I don't blindly trust anyone, but I take care to notice what lessons I can learn from others.

 I've had women tell me "you're not a woman, so you can't know what it's like."
 In a sense, that's true.
 I'm a man, so I can't know what a woman's experience is like.
 But by the same logic, I cannot know other men's experiences either.
 I'm not a black man, so I can't know what a black man's experience is like.
 I'm neither rich nor impoverished, so I can't know what the rich or poor men's experiences are like.
-I wasn't born into a healthy culture, so I can't know what that experience is like.
+I wasn't born into a healthy nation, so I can't know what that experience is like.
 And I can't know the experiences of birds or trees.

 Ultimately, I can only know my own experience, but this doesn't have to limit me when I practice deep empathy.
 With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different than mine.
 I might not always agree with someone else's perspectives, but I can at least understand them and understand their behavior.
 And when I get it wrong, that just becomes another chance to grow my observation skills and learn.